 ½ tsp nutmeg

-1 cup honey (I used raw honey from our bees; see notes for alternative sweeteners and their measurements)
+1 cup honey (I used raw honey from our bees; see notes for alternative sweeteners–such as maple syrup–and their measurements for vegan options)

 Pinch of sea salt

 Slow cooker method: Mix ingredients together well in a large bowl and transfer to slow cooker.
 Cook on low for 6 hours or longer.
 If some liquid remains, leave slow cooker on for a longer period of time and leave lid off slow cooker for another 30 minutes to an hour at the end of your cooking time so that excess liquid can evaporate.
 Let cool and store in refrigerator.